-In Denali, the first iteration of the contained databases feature will provide the following solutions:
+The first iteration of the contained databases feature provides the following solutions:

 Objects and other entities can now be classed into two different categories: contained and uncontained.
 A contained entity is one that has no external dependencies, or at least no dependencies on the instance or server.
 An example of a contained object is one that lives within the database and has no external references.
-For a full list of contained entities, see this Books Online topic:
+For a full list of contained entities (now almost certainly out of date), see this Books Online topic:

 An uncontained object is one that either has an explicit external dependencies (e.g. three- or four-part names) or where it cannot be determined (e.g. dynamic SQL).
 For a full list of explicit objects that are considered uncontained, see this Books Online topic:

 Note that some things were missed; for example, HOST_NAME should not be in this list (and it has been reported on Connect).
 Finally, if you want to understand what SQL Server features were modified to accommodate containment, see this Books Online topic: